bredmor/comment-analyzer/README.md

 Comment 2 Toxicity rating: 95%
 ```

+Other examples can be found in the [/tests](/tests) directory.

-Please see the [Perspective API Documentation](https://github.com/conversationai/perspectiveapi/blob/master/api_reference.md) for reference on available attribute models and score meanings.
+Please see the [Perspective API Documentation](https://developers.perspectiveapi.com/s/docs) for full reference on available attribute models and score meanings.

 ## SSL & Other Communication Issues
 Starting with version 1.0, the `Analyzer` constructor accepts `GuzzleHttp\ClientInterface` as an optional 3rd parameter.
 This allows for